Oliver1096/Quant_Finances/README.md

 ## Black - Scholes - Merton model.

+The option price is assumed to be a function of only two variables: the asset price and time.

+The model of stock price behavior used by Black, Scholes and Merton is the Winner proces and the Itô's lemma.
+It assumes that the percentage changes in the stock price in a very show period of time are normally distribuited.

 Propuesto en 1973 por Fischer Black y Myron Scholes para la valoración de opciones europeas sobre una acción que no paga dividendos y cuyo precio es descrito por un movimiento Browniano geométrico.

 Analíticamente, el modelo B-S es una **ecuación diferencial parcial**.